cyrraz-off/werewolf-remastered/laws.md

 - **Public Persona Paradigm**: Only people with a public role can vote OR only people without a public role can vote.
 - **Posthumous Privileges**: Dead werewolves can vote.
 - **Designated Friends**: Instead of voting against someone, everyone points at two people simultaneously.
 Anyone who is not pointed at by anyone is condemned.
 - **Dictatorship** [Permanent]: Only the mayor can vote.
 At the end of each night, a new phase is introduced: people (including the mayor) can open their eyes to cause the mayor's downfall.
 If a strict majority of people open their eyes, the mayor is condemned, and this law is discarded.
-This law supersedes any other law.
+This law supersedes any existing law and no new law is passed as long as this law is effective.
 - **Electoral Flux**: No vote is organized, and no one is condemned OR two votes are organized, and two people are condemned.
 - **Deadlock Demise**: In the event of a tied vote, the mayor is condemned OR the judge is condemned.
 - **Representative Democracy**: The judge divides the players into three groups, with each group containing at least one person.
 Each group selects a representative, who will be the only member allowed to cast a vote on behalf of the group.